Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Other
-     - A content item or section that cannot be classified by any of the other Data_Types.
+     - A content item or section that cannot be classified by any of the other Data_Types or Section_Types.

+       A COUNTER Data_Type.

+       A COUNTER Section_Type for Title Reports.
      -

    * - Other_Free_to_Read